Biden meets grieving families of 3 US troops killed in Jordan, who he says 'risked it all'

+The Bidens met privately with the families before the roughly 15-minute solemn ritual, called a dignified transfer, that has become relatively uncommon in recent years as the U.S. has withdrawn from conflicts abroad.

+Biden held his hand over his heart as he watched members of the Army carry team transfer the cases holding the remains of the fallen soldiers from a C-5 Galaxy military transport aircraft to a waiting vehicle.

-The Bidens arrived at the base Friday afternoon to witness the transfer of the remains of the troops killed in Sunday's assault.
-Defense Secretary Lloyd Austin and Gen. CQ Brown, chairman of the Joint Chiefs of Staff, joined the Bidens for the transfer in Dover.
+Defense Secretary Lloyd Austin and Gen. CQ Brown, chairman of the Joint Chiefs of Staff, were among the Defense Department and administration officials who joined the Bidens for the proceedings.

 The service members killed Sunday were all from Georgia — Sgt.
 William Jerome Rivers of Carrollton, Sgt.
 Kennedy Sanders of Waycross and Sgt.
 Breonna Moffett of Savannah.
 Sanders and Moffett were posthumously promoted to sergeant rank.